vercel/examples/edge-middleware/feature-flag-and-ab-testing-hypertune/README.md

 ### Develop your project locally

-1. Clone your project's repository
+1. Clone your project's repository and `cd` into it
 2. Run `vercel link` to link to the Vercel project
 3. Run `vercel env pull .env.development.local` to pull your environment variables
 4. Copy the `NEXT_PUBLIC_HYPERTUNE_TOKEN` variable from `.env.development.local` to `.env`